Masdevallia/3rd-place-kaggle-siim-isic-melanoma-classification/README.md

 #### Training

+The source code for model training is published in this [Kaggle notebook]().

+We trained 8 image models, as shown below:

 | Model       | Data        | Image size    | Epochs            | Hair augmentation |
 | :----:      |    :----:   |      :----:   |      :----:       |      :----:       |
 | 1           | 2020        | 256x256       | 13                |                   |